TiagoBauer/rocketSeat-Beginner/README.md

-# rocketSeat-Beginner
+# rocketSeat-Beginner-JS
- Rocket seat beginner exercicies
+ Rocketseat beginner course

- This repositorie has the objective of store the exercicies files of the RocketSeat Beginner Class.
+ This repositorie has the objective of store the exercises files and classes of this course.

- It contains the JS files of the activities and a few examples of JS variables and best practices.
+ It contains the JS and HTML files of the activities and a few examples of JS variables and best practices.